 PRACTICE QUALITY IMPROVEMENT REQUIREMENT FOR MAINTENANCE OF CERTIFICATION:

 The American Board of Radiology (ABR) requires delegates to participate in a Practice Quality Improvement Project in order to meet maintenance of certification (MOC) Part IV requirements.
-As a benefit to our members, ASNR provides resources to assist in the fulfillment of these requirements, including general information, an ABR-approved project template in pediatric dose reduction, and a sample project of implementing a standardized nomenclature for MR of Lumbar Disk Disease and referring physician survey to measure the impact of the initiative.
+As a benefit to our members, ASNR provides resources to assist in the fulfillment of these requirements, including general information, an ABR-approved project template in pediatric dose reduction, and a sample project (see below) of implementing standardized nomenclature for MR of Lumbar Disk Disease with a referring physician survey to measure the impact of the initiative.

 In general PQI Projects broadly conform to the following template.
 Select a topic and decide what you will measure to assess current performance and future improvement.
 A data collection form is usually needed to record the measurements

 - Make a baseline measurement in an appropriate number of cases